First Time User? Enroll now.

 Home > Health Library > Overtraining

-People who are very physically active sometimes cross the line between sufficient training and too much training.
+People who are very physically active sometimes cross the line between enough and too much training.
 Overtraining usually occurs when the body does not have enough time to recover from the stress of intense training.

 Current as of: